echoes-io/mcp-server/README.md

 }
 ```

-**Important:** The `ECHOES_TIMELINE` environment variable must be set to specify which timeline to work with.
-All tools operate on this timeline.

 **Optional RAG Configuration:**
 - `ECHOES_RAG_PROVIDER`: Embedding provider (`e5-small`, `e5-large`, or `gemini`).
 Default: `e5-small`
 - `ECHOES_GEMINI_API_KEY`: Required if using `gemini` provider